ngs/middleman-blog-similar/README.md

 gem 'middleman-blog-similar'
 gem 'levenshtein-ffi', :require => 'levenshtein'
 #
-# or if you prefer other engine:
+# or if you prefer other algorithm:
 #
 # levenshtein without ffi:
 #   gem 'levenshtein'